- Home

 After several decades at work, it’s understandable that by now, you will have certain salary expectations.
 But there’s no need to put it down on paper straight away.
 Our advice is always to leave this out, unless you’ve been specifically asked to specify salary expectations.
 In this case, write down that you’re ‘flexible’ with the view of negotiating your salary later.

-If a company meets you, likes you, and decides it’s you they want for the job, it’s possible they might be more open to settling on a suitable figure.
-And if not, then you’ve still gained some valuable interview experience!
+If a company meets you, likes you, and decides it’s you they want for the job, they might be more open to settling on a suitable figure.
+And if not, you’ve still gained some valuable interview experience!

 Check your presentation

-It’s also worth proofreading your cover letter at least twice to check for any typos.
+It’s also worth proofreading your cover letter at least three times to check for any typos.
 Prospective employers will want to see that you have excellent attention to detail and take care and pride in your work.
 The quality of your cover letter should aim to reassure them of this.

 End on a positive note